-Cancellation: Agency PCard Coordinators must submit a completed PCard/Travel Card Change Request Form to cancel an employee's purchasing card for whatever reason (termination, transfer, retirement, non-use, etc.).
-Cards are deactivated by the State PCard Program management team once requests are received.
-To dispose of a canceled a card, cut horizontally through the card numbers and magnetic strip or EMV chip, and dispose in a secure shredding container.
+Cancellations: Agency PCard Coordinators must submit a completed PCard/Travel Card Change Request Form to cancel an employee's purchasing card for whatever reason (termination, transfer, retirement, non-use, etc.) Cards are deactivated by the State PCard team when requests are received.
+To dispose of a cancelled card, but horizontally through the card numbers and magnetic strip or EMV chip, and dispose in a secure shredding container.

-Expiration: PCards and Travel Cards issued after October 2014 contain security chips that are now valid for four years through the end of the month of expiration.
-New cards will be automatically issued before the card expiration date.
-The State PCard Program management team will notify the Agency PCard Coordinator for required documentation - cardholder agreement, training, and conflict of interest forms (for PCards only) - before cards are distributed.
+New cards will automatically be issued before the card expiration date.
+The State PCard Program management team will notify the Agency PCard Coordinator asking for renewal documentation (agreement, training, and conflict of interest forms (for PCards only)-before cards are distributed.

 Hibernation: After 90 days of card inactivity, the monthly credit and individual transaction limits may be subject to voluntary "hibernation" pending notification.
 Hibernation means credit limits are reduced to \$1 and returned to previous limits upon request.
-All purchasing cards should be similarly hibernated while a Cardholder is on medical leave, military duty or other extended leave of absence.
-Such measures help reduce risk to the State.
+All purchasing cards should be hibernated while a Cardholder is on medical leave, military duty, or other extended leave of absence.
+Such measures help reduce risk to the state.
 Hibernation requests must be made by the Agency PCard Coordinator via the PCard/Travel Card Change Request Form.

-Account Purge: Unless other arrangements are made, cards with a zero balance and at least 22 months of inactivity at the time of renewal will be automatically purged by U.S. Bank.
+Account Purges: Cards with a zero balance and at least 22 months of inactivity at the time of renewal will be automatically purged by U.S Bank.
 The State PCard Program management team will notify the Agency PCard Coordinator of cards identified on the monthly purge report.